Patrick Grant (designer): Norton & Sons

-See more: Norton & Sons

 Whilst at Saïd in 2005, Grant learned that Norton & Sons was being advertised for sale by the Granger family.
 To pursue the sale, he accepted voluntary redundancy from Bookham.
 He was surprised at how low the asking price was, commenting: "You could pay more for a car.
 We're not talking millions but hundreds of thousands of pounds."
 Grant was able to afford the business by selling his house, his car "and everything else" as well as borrowing from a bank and raising money from friends; two former Oxford classmates, friends from Leeds, his grandmother, and his former chief executive at Bookham.
 The deal was completed in December 2005.

-Grant stated, "It was a business in terrible shape; a wonderful artisanal tailor not making the best of its assets".
+Grant stated: "It was a business in terrible shape; a wonderful artisanal tailor not making the best of its assets."
 Over three years, he managed to rejuvenate the business by focusing on its heritage and increasing innovation and enthusiasm among management.
 The company had attempted to diversify by selling guns and offering sporting tours; Grant re-concentrated the business on tailoring.
 By 2011, Norton's customer base had increased from around 20 customers in 2005, to several hundred, tripling the number of suits made.
 The business made a small profit in 2010 and tripled revenue.
-Revenue for all his businesses now approaches £75 million a year.
+Revenue for all his businesses approached £75 million a year in 2018.

+Following the COVID-19 pandemic, Grant sold the majority stake of Norton & Sons to James Sleater, owner of Savile Row tailor the Cad & the Dandy, and Ian Meiers.
+Grant remains a minority stake holder in the company.